jod35/fastapi-beyond-crud-docs/docs/chapter2.md

 ```

-We finally return a response with the newly created `user` dictionary.
+We finally return a response with the newly created `new_user` dictionary.

 ```python

    return {"message":"User Created successfully","user":new_user}
 ```

-Let us test this out.
-When we make the request without providing the request body, we shall get the following response.
+Let's test this.
+If we make the request without providing the request body, we should receive the following response.
 ![making request without request body](./imgs/img19.png)

-Note that we shall get the 422 `Unprocessible Entity` status code because FastAPI has failed to get the data from the request body. we have not provided it.
+Please note that we will receive the `422 Unprocessable Entity` status code because FastAPI failed to retrieve data from the request body, as it has not been provided.

-When we provide the body without the required fields, we shall then get the following output.
+When we provide the body without the required fields, we will receive the following output.
 ![request with missing fields in post data](./imgs/img20.png)

-We shall get the same output but this time we shall be told that the required fields for the data are missing.
+We will receive the same output, but this time we will be notified that the required fields (`email`,`username`) for the data are missing.

 Let us now provide valid data.

 ![successful request with valid user data](./imgs/img21.png)

+Supplying valid values for the `email` and `username` fields will result in a successful response.

+#### Note
+There can indeed be scenarios that necessitate the use of all the features we've discussed.
+You can have an API route that accepts path, query, and optional parameters, and FastAPI is capable of handling such complexity seamlessly.

+### Request Headers

+During a request-response transaction, the client not only sends parameters to the server but also provides information about the context of the request's origin.
+This contextual information is crucial as it enables the server to customize the type of response it returns to the client.

 ## Conclusion
 In this chapter, we've built a straightforward web server using FastAPI.
 We've also delved into the process of creating API routes and running our server using the FastAPI Command Line Interface.
 Next up, we'll construct a simple REST API to execute CRUD operations on an in-memory database.

+Common request headers include:
+- `User-Agent`: This string allows network protocol peers to identify the application responsible for the request, the operating system it's running on, or the version of the software being used.

 **Next** [Creating a simple CRUD API](./chapter3.md)